 Source Water and Disposal Costs in Shale

-Although there are many water management options available for shale operators, there is no one-size-fits-all solution.
+Although many water management options are available for shale operators, there is no one-size-fits-all solution.
 It is important to understand the costs, alternatives, and technical limitations of each option and develop a blended water management strategy to balance costs and risks.
-Start with identifying the costs of nearby disposal and source water costs – these options should be viewed as the competition to any treatment solution.
+Start with identifying the costs of nearby frac/produced water disposal and source water costs.
+Read this overview of the different types of shale water.
+These options should then be compared to the costs of any treatment solution.
 For example:

 Shale Water Treatment Options

 In general, treatment methods fall under three categories, as follows.

 - Water hardness is removed by chemical softening, and particulates are removed by bag filters.
 New developments in chemical softening system design remove pains of the past, such as over- or underdosing, poor control, large physical footprint and lack of modularity.